 Clause 73 provides for spending limits on advertising expenses in respect of one or more nominees in a province.
-This spending limit is the greater of 5,000 or the amount obtained by multiplying 150,000 by the total number of electors in the province and dividing by the total number of electors in Canada (section 73(1)).
-Each territory has a spending limit for advertising expenses of 3,000 (clause 73(2)).
+This spending limit is the greater of \$5,000 or the amount obtained by multiplying \$150,000 by the quotient obtained by dividing the total number of electors in the province by the total number of electors in Canada (section 73(1)).
+Each territory has a spending limit for advertising expenses of \$3,000 (clause 73(2)).